Frequently Asked Questions

 • Q: Will incentives (like the $2,000 seasonal availability bonus) be applied per Unit or per Key?

-The distinction is that the bonus is earned per unit, based on how much of the unit is made available to the rental program during peak months.
-Full availability earns the full $2,000/month; partial availability earns $1,000/month.
+In short, the bonus is earned per unit, and the amount depends on how much of the unit is made available to the Rental Management Program during the qualifying months.

 3) Rental Program & Participation